jepler/wwvbpy/README.md

-Leap seconds are inferred from the DUT1 data as follows: If X and Y are the 1-digit-rounded DUT1 values for consecutive dates, and `X*Y<0`, then there is a leap second at the end of day X.  The direction of the leap second can be inferred from the sign of X, a positive leap second if X is positive.
+Leap seconds are inferred from the DUT1 data as follows: If X and Y are the 1-digit-rounded DUT1 values for consecutive dates, and `X*Y<0`, then there is a leap second at the end of day X.  The direction of the leap second can be inferred from the sign of X, a 59-second minute if X is positive and a 61-second minute if it is negative.
 As long as DUT1 changes slowly enough during other times that there is at least one day of DUT1=+0.0, no incorrect (negative) leapsecond will be inferred. (something that should remain true for the next few centuries, until the length of the day